jeka-dev/jeka/README.md

 - Coded in the build script itself
 - In option.properties file located in Jerkar install directory
 - In option.properties file located in [user home]/.jerkar directory

+Note that in the complete source code, you'll find a `main` method.
+It's mainly intended to run the whole script friendly in your favorite IDE.
+It's even faster cause you skip the script compile phase.

 #### Parametrized build